Combinatorial construction of Gelfand-Tsetlin modules for $\mathfrak{gl}_n$: Gelfand-Graev continuation

 \section{Gelfand-Graev continuation}

 In this section we prove necessary and sufficient condition for the Gelfand and Graev's continuation.

-For sake of convenience we will use our notation to describe Gelfand and Graev's continuations.
+For the sake of convenience we will use our notation to describe Gelfand and Graev's continuations.
 In \cite{GG} the standard labelling of tableaux given in \cite{GT} is slightly modified and the action of generating elements of the Lie algebra is given on this new basis.
 To each $k=1, 2,\ldots, n-1$ we assign a pair of integers $\{i_k,i_k'\}$ where $i_k\in\{0,1,\ldots,k\}, i'_k\in\{1,2,\ldots,k+1\}$, and $i_k<i_k'$.
-For each such set of indeces one defines a Hilbert space $H\{i_k,i_k'\}$ having an orthonormal basis labeled by the set of all possible tableaux of integers where the top row is fixed and the other components satisfy the following set of inequalities:
+For each such set of indexes it is constructed a Hilbert space $H\{i_k,i_k'\}$ having an orthonormal basis labeled by the set of all possible tableaux $T(L)$ with integral entries where the top row is fixed and the other components satisfy the following set of inequalities: {